ricardojoserf/slae32/a5_Shellcode_Functionality/README.md

 ![Screenshot](images/adduser/33.png)

-Finally we can compile the nasm file and check it works correctly:
+Finally we can compile the .nasm file and check it works correctly:

 ![Screenshot](images/adduser/34.png)